cohenItay/MedicalFinder/README.md

 # MedicalFinder
-Shows you the nearest medical center. the must have a GPS reception for using filter distance.
+Shows you the nearest medical center. the user must have a GPS reception for using filter distance.